VisFly: An Efficient and Versatile Simulator for Training Vision-based Flight: Methodology

 \subsection{Differentiable dynamics based on PyTorch}

 The dynamics simulation is implemented using PyTorch to enable efficient, parallel physics computations on GPUs.
 PyTorch's computational graph also enables the computation of analytical gradients through back-propagation, making the dynamics computation differentiable.
 The differentiable dynamic model can be directly integrated into model-based reinforcement learning frameworks\cite{moerland2023model}.
-By following the exact dynamic process, analytical gradients offer more precise descent directions, significantly accelerating training compared to common value-based or policy-based reinforcement learning methods\cite{wiedemann2023training,song2024learning}.
-We model quadrotor's dynamics as follows:
+Analytical gradients computed by differentiable dynamics offer more precise descent directions, significantly accelerating training compared to common value-based or policy-based reinforcement learning methods\cite{wiedemann2023training,song2024learning}.
+We model the quadrotor's dynamics as follows:

 where $\mathbf{x}_W$, $\mathbf{v}_W$, $\mathbf{q}$ represent the position, velocity, and orientation (quaternion) of quadrotors in the world frame, and $\mathbf{\Omega}$ denotes the angular velocity in the body frame.
 The quaternion-vector product is represented by $\otimes$.
 The rotation matrix from the body frame to the world frame is $\mathbf{R}_{WB}$.
 The collective rotor thrust and the momentum are denoted by $\mathbf{f}$ and $\mathbf{\eta}$, respectively.
 The diagonal inertia matrix is $\mathbf{J}$, and the quadrotor mass is $m$.
-The air drag in the body coordinate, assumed proportional to the square of velocity \cite{houghton2003aerodynamics}, is represented by $\mathbf{d}$ :
+The air drag in the body coordinate, assumed proportional to the square of velocity \cite{houghton2003aerodynamics}, is represented by $\mathbf{d}$: